rushatgabhane/blame-gpt/README.md

 ### Roadmap
 This is a rough roadmap.
 Please suggest small ideas, big ideas, anything and everything!

+- [x] Find a culprit pull request for a given deploy blocker.
 - [ ] Index a codebase.
 - [ ] Q&A over a codebase.
 Chat with a codebase.
 - [ ] Create a bug fixing coding agent.
 Use existing agents like claude code that can use the codebase index, Q&A feature.